West Pennant Hills Cherrybrook Cricket Club

 - Semi Finals are played (all day Sunday 7th and 14th March 2020 – dates are to be confirmed) and the Final is played as an all-day game on 14th or 21st March 2020.

 A highlight this season has been a retention rate of 90% across the Junior section – due largely to our ‘Participation over Results’ policy.
-Team entrances for 2018-19 were:
+Team entrances for this season (2019-20) are:

 Age Groups & Contacts